Protect Your Teeth. Protect Your Health.

 Follow-up appointments every 3-4 months monitor healing, reinforce home care, and prevent recurrence.

 Scaling and root planing is a medically necessary procedure and is typically covered at 50-80% by PPO plans.
 We verify your benefits before treatment.
-HSA/FSA eligible — periodontal treatment qualifies for pre-tax savings.
+HSA/FSA eligible, periodontal treatment qualifies for pre-tax savings.
 Flexible financing available for remaining costs.

 Scaling and root planing (SRP) is the clinical standard for treating moderate periodontal disease.
 Under local anesthetic, we use ultrasonic and hand scalers to remove calculus deposits from root surfaces below the gumline, eliminating the bacterial environment that drives ongoing bone loss.
 For cases with deep pockets or areas of persistent infection, we supplement SRP with laser-assisted periodontal therapy that reaches areas traditional instruments cannot and promotes accelerated tissue reattachment.
-After active treatment, we transition patients to a structured periodontal maintenance program — typically four-month recall intervals — to prevent disease recurrence and monitor bone levels with annual digital radiographs.
+After active treatment, we transition patients to a structured periodontal maintenance program, typically four-month recall intervals, to prevent disease recurrence and monitor bone levels with annual digital radiographs.

-Treating gum disease isn't just about your mouth — it's about protecting your heart, your energy, and your long-term health.
+Treating gum disease isn’t just about your mouth, it’s about protecting your heart, your energy, and your long-term health.

 Treating periodontal disease reduces systemic inflammation linked to heart disease, diabetes, and more.

-Healthy gums mean a healthy smile for your entire family — prevention starts with regular periodontal care.
+Healthy gums mean a healthy smile for your entire family, prevention starts with regular periodontal care.

-Resolve bleeding gums, sensitivity, and bad breath — feel confident in every conversation.
+Resolve bleeding gums, sensitivity, and bad breath, feel confident in every conversation.

 Gum disease progresses silently.
 Here is what happens when you get treatment early versus waiting until symptoms become severe.